top of page

 MISSION AND PURPOSE

-Mission: To serve homeless female veterans and young women battling mental health and addiction challenges holistically by addressing their physical, emotional, mental, and spiritual needs so that they gain economic stability, gain meaningful employment, and realize their purpose in impacting the world.
+Mission: To serve homeless women, including female veterans and women battling mental health and addiction challenges holistically by addressing their physical, emotional, mental, and spiritual needs so that they gain economic stability, gain meaningful employment, and realize their purpose in impacting the world.

 Purpose: To provide opportunities so that these women will: